-Public Policy Implications of the Court Decisions This standard of "specifically and uniquely attributable" and the Court's clarifying definition of that term have clear implications for public policy-makers.
+Public Policy Implications of the Court Decisions

+This standard of "specifically and uniquely attributable" and the Court's clarifying definition of that term have clear implications for public policy-makers.

-- Local governments seeking to impose impact fees must justify the imposition of any fee by demonstrating that the amount of the fee is directly related to the cost of the infrastructure needs caused by the new development. - Revenue from impact fees cannot be used to pay for ongoing provision of public services.
-Revenue from impact fees should be dedicated for the provision of the infrastructure that motivated the fees in the first place. - Local governments should try to determine just how much new development pays for itself in order to ensure that developers are not paying more than their proportionate share of the local government's infrastructure costs.
+- ► Local governments seeking to impose impact fees must justify the imposition of any fee by demonstrating that the amount of the fee is directly related to the cost of the infrastructure needs caused by the new development. - Revenue from impact fees cannot be used to pay for ongoing provision of public services.
+Revenue from impact fees should be dedicated for the provision of the infrastructure that motivated the fees in the first place. - Local governments should try to determine just how much new development pays for itself in order to ensure that developers are not paying more than their proportionate share of the local government's infrastructure costs. - ► To curtail local government overreach in imposing these fees, Illinois REALTORS® drafted legislation (SB 2413) to promote fairness and equity in this critical development mechanism in the 103rd General Assembly.
+Our state advocacy will continue to promote these goals into state law in the future.